In Brief: Moonstone meets Poison Ivy, with a dash of Venom, and side helpings of Elle Woods and Blanche Devereaux.

-Responsibilities: She has a large, active social network of family, school friends, sorority sisters, and former coworkers.
+Responsibilities: As one of Vibora Bay's official municipal defenders, Persephone has not just a moral obligation to defend the city, but a legal one as well.
+Camellia, meanwhile, has a large, active social network of family, school friends, sorority sisters, and former coworkers.
 She’ll drop everything to come to their aid.
 The GM can give her a Hero Point if a request for that aid comes at the worst possible time.
 She also has standing appointments with paying clients at her psychiatry practice four days a week, with the potential for emergency calls during off hours.
-The GM can give her a Hero Point if her day job somehow interferes with her hero work.
+The GM can give her a Hero Point if her day job somehow interferes with her hero work, or vice versa.

 Secret (Identity): The GM can give her a Hero Point if a potential reveal of her identity causes her some sort of setback, or if a villain learns her identity and then creates a setback for her by going after her friends, family, and/or patients.